Oneflow-Inc/oneflow-documentation/en/docs/extended_topics/job_function_define_call.md

 ## The call of job function

 OneFlow use decorator to translate Python function into OneFlow's job function.
-It is insensitive to the user.
+It is insensitive to user.

 We can call the job function just like we call a Python function.
-Everytime we call the job function, OneFlow will complete the forward propagation, back propagation, parameter updates, and more in framework
+Every time we call the job function, OneFlow will complete the forward propagation, back propagation, parameter updates, and more in framework.

 In the code below.
-When we get the data, we will pass parameter and call the `train_job` function to print the mean loss
+When we get the data, we will pass parameters and call the `train_job` function to print `loss`.

 ```python
     (train_images, train_labels), (test_images, test_labels) = flow.data.load_mnist(